 Let us introduce ourselves...

 MindSumo is a startup that brings together Fortune 500 companies and college students to work on challenges that impact the world.
-We encourage our community of 250,000 students from over 3,000 universities to try out crazy ideas, get experience working on business problems, and get rewarded.
+We encourage our community of 250,000 students from over 3,000 universities to try out crazy ideas, and get rewarded.

-We believe any student from any school deserves an opportunity to stand out with good ideas that earn you cash and help you land a job.
+We believe any student from any school deserves an opportunity to stand out with good ideas that earn you cash and help you get recognized.
 Our challenge platform makes it easy for you to showcase your creative thinking and analytical abilities.

 Earn Money on Your Own Time